Suva Reka: Name

 Suva Reka means "dry river" in the Serbian language.
-The Albanian spellings are Suharekë or Suhareka (derived from the Slavic form), while an alternative Therandë, was adopted from an unlocated ancient site (possibly in Suhareka or Lubizhda in the Mirusha valley.
+The Albanian spellings are Suharekë or Suhareka (derived from the Slavic form), while an alternative Therandë, was adopted from an unlocated ancient site (possibly in Suhareka or Lubizhdë in the Mirusha valley.

 History

 Ancient History

-The municipality includes several medieval sites and old settlements, such as the villages of Banjë, Suharekë, Duhël, Mushtishtë, Popolan, Reçan, and churches of Virgin Hodegetria, St. George, Holy Trinity, St. Nicholas, among others.
+The municipality includes several medieval sites and old settlements, such as the villages of Banjë, Duhël, Mushtishtë, Popolan, Reçan, and churches of Virgin Hodegetria, St. George, Holy Trinity, St. Nicholas, among others.
 The settlement of Theranda itself was first mentioned in 1465 and is thought to date back to the 2nd century BC.
 Theranda was an important roman commercial city and also served as a military outpost with an amphitheater, public baths, stone walls and a gate.

 Ottoman period

-In 1651, Albanian Catholic Gregor Mazrreku reported that all the men in Suharekë (Suva Reka), where there had previously been 160 Catholic households, had converted to Islam.
+In 1651, an Albanian Catholic priest, Gregor Mazrreku reported that all the men in Suharekë (Suva Reka), where there had previously been 160 Catholic households, had converted to Islam.
 However, approximately 36 or 37 of their wives remained Catholic.